-These draft scoping requirements provide further detail on the specific matters to be in investigated in the EES in the context of Ministerial guidelines for assessment of environmental effects under the EE Act 1978 (Ministerial Guidelines).
+These scoping requirements provide further detail on the specific matters to be in investigated in the EES in the context of Ministerial guidelines for assessment of environmental effects under the EE Act 1978 (Ministerial Guidelines).

-Figure 1: Location of the project (source: Kalbar Resources Ltd., EES Referral, 2016).
+Figure 1: Project site and updated arrangement layout (source: Kalbar Resources, 2018).